finnbear/db_ip/README.md

 ## Downloading IP Geolocation Data

-You must visit one of the following links to download the actual ip geolocation data (in CSV format).
+You can download the actual ip geolocation data (in CSV format) in one of the following ways:

+- Use the default `download-country-lite` feature, which attempts to download the most recent available Country data
 - [Country data lite](https://db-ip.com/db/download/ip-to-country-lite) (recommended)
 - [City data lite](https://db-ip.com/db/download/ip-to-city-lite) (larger file size)
-- You may also try the paid versions, but they have not been tested with this crate
+- You may also try the paid database versions for better accuracy, but they have not been tested with this crate

 ## Features